Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # Features

 This project is a multiple page website with four web pages.
-All pages have a navigation menu is relative to viewport.<br> On the footer of each page there is social media icons which when click connect to the relevant social network service.<br>
+All pages have a navigation menu which allow for easy access to the sites web pages.
+On the footer of each page there is social media icons which when click connect to the relevant social network web page.<br>

-For mobile phone device’s the navi ation menu changes to a hamburger menu as a responsive layout, site pages such as<br> live sample site videos list layout changes to provide the best viewing experience.<br> <br>Mobile Home View:
+For mobile phone device’s the navigation menu changes to a hamburger menu as a responsive layout, site pages such as<br> live sample site videos list layout changes to provide the best viewing experience.<br> <br>Mobile Home View: